sst/guide/_examples/how-to-use-planetscale-in-your-serverless-app.md

 Now in our function, we'll start by reading from our PlanetScale table.

-To access PlanetScale database we'll be using a package `planetscale-node`, install it the by running below command.
+To access PlanetScale database we'll be using a package `planetscale-node`, install it the by running below command in the root.

 ```bash
 npm install planetscale-node